xw48/xw48.github.io/_pages/about.md

   <li>(08/2024) I am invited to serve as a PC member of AsiaCCS 2025.</li>
   <li>(08/2024) I am invited to serve as a PC member of USENIX Security 2025.</li>
   <li>(05/2024) Together with colleagues at FAU, USF, and FIU, we provided a 9-day summer training for secure, resilient cyber-physical energy systems.</li>
   <li>(05/2024) One paper on the privacy compliance risks of the software supply chain is accepted to USENIX Security 2024.
-Congrats to Yifan and Zhaojie.</li>
+Congrats, Yifan and Zhaojie.</li>

   <!-- Collapsible older news -->
   <details>